 image should be hyperlinked to the large image.

 Listing Authors:: Displaying items with a many-to-many relationship

 (e.g. movies & actors) can be tricky.
-For instance, in Assignment 5 movie
+For instance, in Assignment 5 a DVD title

 with three actors returned three records.
 To display

-this information on a web page we need a way of combining the names of all three
+this information on a web page we used the mySql function group_concat() to combine the names of all three

 and paste it into new a file named "ListAuthors.php."
 Use an include statement

-to import it into your page.
+to include it into pages that will display book authors.
 The List authors function requires

 two input parameters: ISBN and a link to the database.